 - 1. In Failover Cluster Manager, click on Create a Cluster then click Next. - 2.
 Enter your two SQL instances. - 3.
 On the Validation Warning page, select No then click Next. - 4.
 On the Access Point for Administering the Cluster page, enter a unique name for your WSFC Cluster.
 Then enter the Failover Clustering IP address for each node involved in the cluster.
-This is the first of the three secondary IP addresses added previously to each instance.
-Click Next. - 5.
-Click Next on the Confirmation page. - 6.
-On Summary page, review any warnings, then select Finish.
+This is the first of the three secondary IP addresses added previously to each instance. - 5.
+IMPORTANT!
+Uncheck the "Add all available storage to the cluster" checkbox.
+DataKeeper mirrored drives must not be managed natively by the cluster.
+They will be managed as DataKeeper Volumes. - 6.
+Click Next on the Confirmation page. - 7.
+On Summary page, review any warnings then select Finish.